 Mavis aged 86 from Salford, suffers a severe long term lung condition as well as memory problems.
 She was living in her own flat, supported by her family and since 2013, has used some social care services.

-Unfortunately Mavis had a run of bad luck.
+Unfortunately, Mavis had a run of bad luck.
 On her first night in her new home, Mavis woke up distressed by the unfamiliar surroundings.
-Her breathing became very bad and staff, who hadn’t had time to build up a relationship with Mavis and didn’t have all her health and care notes, called an ambulance.
+Her breathing became very bad and the staff, who hadn’t had time to build up a relationship with Mavis and didn’t have all her health and care notes, called an ambulance.
 She was taken to hospital, where she fell and broke her leg.

 Six weeks later, Mavis was discharged from hospital and went to a nursing home.
 Mavis fell again and was back in hospital.